A short Rhodes guide (I)

-At almost 260 nautical miles away from the port of Piraeus has daily ferryboat connections with the mainland Greece.
+At almost 260 nautical miles away from the port of Piraeus, the island of Rhodes has daily ferryboat connections with the mainland Greece.
 There are numerous flights every day connecting Rhodes with Athens, Thessaloniki, Heraklion in Crete and with some of the smaller neighboring islands.
 During the holiday season (usually April to October) there are plenty direct connections with the major European cities and a large number of charter flights.

 The terrain is mainly mountainous, the highest mountain is Ataviros at almost the center of the island.
 Olive trees, vines and other fruit producing trees are cultivated all over the island.
 Rhodes is graced with an exceptional mediterranean climate, mild winters and sunny cool summers thanks to its sea breeze and the west winds (meltemi).
 The island has sunshine during most of the year.
 As it is said: “There is hardly a day without sun”.
 The sunlight makes the island’s wine exquisite and gives the ibiscus (flower-symbol of Rhodes) their special, vivid red color.